This website is a cooperative effort of the legal services agencies serving New Hampshire's low income population.

 2013 Legal Needs Study and Economic Impact Report Released

-At a Feb.
-21 press conference, Richard Uchida, co-chair of the NH Access to Justice Commission, talks about a new study that shows New Hampshire is far behind the national average in terms of meeting the civil legal needs of its poor and vulnerable citizens.
+Feb.
+21, 2013.
+Richard Uchida, co-chair of the NH Access to Justice Commission, talks about a new study that shows New Hampshire is far behind the national average in terms of meeting the civil legal needs of its poor and vulnerable citizens.

 Download a summary of the study, The Justice Gap, Feb 2013